-This paper began with two stories of toddlers' use of words to communicate about emotions.
+This article began with two stories of toddlers' use of words to communicate about emotions.
 Katie used her drawing and words to initiate a conversation with her mother about the concept of happy, and Gerry used a few simple words to draw comfort from his caregiver when he was sad that has mother had left.
-The question I posed was whether their concepts of and abilities to communicate about emotions were predicated upon the children's use of words, or whether, given the right tools for representation, these children might have communicated their understanding of emotions before they could talk.
-The results of this study indicate that preverbal children exposed to the systematic use of symbolic gestures can use these gestures to represent and communicate about their own and others' emotions, initiating and maintaining meaningful emotion-related explicit interactions with their caregivers.
+The question I posed was whether their concepts of and abilities to

+TABLE 4.
+Results of Binomial Statistics Testing Whether Children's Emotion, Feeling, and Time Gestures Were Imitations of Adults' Gestures communicate about emotions were predicated upon the children's use of words or whether, given the right tools for representation, these children might have communicated their understanding of emotions before they could talk.
+The results of this study indicate that preverbal children exposed to the systematic use of symbolic gestures can use these gestures to represent and communicate about their own and others' emotions, initiating and maintaining meaningful, emotion-related, explicit interactions with their caregivers.